davidescus/bin/README.md

 # bin
-Collection of executable (custom)tools that helps the development process
+Collection of (custom)tools (executable or scripts) that helps the development process